-(1) Manufacturing ASIs in the Aircraft Certification Service (AIR) are primarily responsible for original certifications, while airworthiness ASIs in the Flight Standards Service (AFS) are primarily responsible for recurrent certifications.
+- (1) Manufacturing ASIs in the Aircraft Certification Service (AIR) are primarily responsible for original certifications, while airworthiness ASIs in the Flight Standards Service (FS) are primarily responsible for recurrent certifications.
 When it is unclear whether a given activity is an original or recurrent certification, the affected offices should coordinate to establish mutual agreement on the responsible office.
-Manufacturing and airworthiness ASIs may assist each other by mutual agreement.

-(2) If a Flight Standards District Office (FSDO) receives an application for an original certification, that FSDO must coordinate with the responsible Manufacturing Inspection District Office (MIDO) to determine which office will process the application.
-Similarly, if a MIDO receives an application for a recurrent certification, the MIDO must coordinate with the responsible FSDO to determine which office will process the application.

-(3) Exceptions to paragraphs 2-2.c(1)-(2) of this chapter:

-(a) Any request, original or recurrent, for a special airworthiness certificate for light-sport aircraft (LSA), research and development (R&D), crew training, exhibition, air racing, market survey, amateur-built, or SFP for new aircraft may be handled by a FAA manufacturing or airworthiness ASI without further coordination to determine which office will process the application.

-(b) Experimental Showing Compliance.
-Processing an application for an experimental certificate for showing compliance with regulations is the primary responsibility of the MIDO.
-In remote areas or under special circumstances, the MIDO may request an airworthiness ASI perform these duties if it is established that the person has had experience in type certification programs of a type and complexity comparable to the certificate requested.
+Manufacturing and airworthiness ASIs may assist each other by mutual agreement. - (2) If a Flight Standards District Office (FSDO) receives an application for an original certification, that FSDO must coordinate with the responsible CM section to determine which office will process the application.
+Similarly, if a CM section receives an application for a recurrent certification, the CM section must coordinate with the responsible FSDO to determine which office will process the application.
+Exceptions to paragraphs 2-2.c(1)-(2) of this chapter: - (3) Exceptions to paragraphs 2-2.c(1)-(2) of this chapter: - (a) Any request, original or recurrent, for a special airworthiness certificate for light-sport aircraft (LSA), research and development (R&D), crew training, exhibition, air racing, market survey, amateur-built, or SFP for new aircraft may be handled by a FAA manufacturing or airworthiness ASI without further coordination to determine which office will process the application. - (b) Experimental Showing Compliance.
+Processing an application for an experimental certificate for showing compliance with regulations is the primary responsibility of the CM section.
+In remote areas or under special circumstances, the CM section may request an airworthiness ASI perform these duties if it is established that the person has had experience in type certification programs of a type and complexity comparable to the certificate requested.